MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/storage-card-requirements.md

 # Storage card requirements

-This section describes the general APDU command set requirements for storage cards.
+This section describes the general APDU command set requirements for For non-ISO14443-4 compliant cards (known as storage cards).

 ## General-Authenticate command